EXECUTIVE CHEF – JOHN BAUSONE

 When Bausone isn’t donning a chef jacket you can find him exploring the great outdoors through hiking, backpacking, camping or paddling.
 He also enjoys gardening, music, exploring the city and, of course, spending time with his wife and three children.

-MIXOLOGIST – JAMES FRENCH
+MIXOLOGIST – JAMIE FRENCH

 French’s cocktails are simple, featuring just enough to take the edge off the liquor but still pack a punch.
-His favorite to make is The Carrier Street, an original recipe for Buffalo Nickel, which includes mckenna, velvet falernum, perucchi vermouth and bitters.
+Her favorite to make is The Carrier Street, an original recipe for Buffalo Nickel, which includes mckenna, velvet falernum, perucchi vermouth and bitters.
 While the drinks are kept simplified, where French really gets creative is with details such as craft ice cubes, spice rims and absinthe rinses.

 According to French, what sets Buffalo Nickel apart from other Asheville establishments is the close-knit staff and high quality of food and drinks offered within a semi-casual environment.
 Customers can come in and shoot pool or watch sports but still get served a top-notch meal.